Composable diffing for heterogenous file formats

-This is an idea proposed in 2024 as a Cambrige Computer Science Part III or MPhil project, and is under discussion with a student but not yet confirmed.
-It will be supervised by Patrick Ferris and Anil Madhavapeddy as part of my Planetary Computing project.
+This is an idea proposed in 2024 as a Cambrige Computer Science Part III or MPhil project, and is available for being worked on.
+It will be supervised by Patrick Ferris and Anil Madhavapeddy.

 When dealing with large scale geospatial data, we also have to deal with a variety of file formats, such as CSV, JSON, GeoJSON, or GeoTIFFs, etc. Each of these file formats has its own structure and semantics, and it is often necessary to compare and merge data across different file formats.
 The conventional solution with source code would be to use a tool such as Git to compare and merge data across different file formats.
 However, this approach is not always feasible, as it requires the data to be in a text-based format and the data to be structured in a way that can be compared line by line.